Actively managed funds are the best way to obtain the holy grail that is dividend growth

 Among the talk about trade wars and market corrections, “boomers” like me are being persuaded to invest in bond and absolute return portfolios in the belief that they are both defensive and income-focused solutions.

 I do not buy that.
 For me, in-retirement investing is an equity income story.
 Unfortunately, the trials of at least one big-name fund manager may be unnecessarily presenting the sector in a less-than-brilliant light.
+Equity Income Pension Planning is imortant for this reason.

 Take the UK’s longest-living equity income fund, M&G Dividend, launched 54 years ago last month.
 It has never been a barnstorming performer but, by the end of 2017, the income shares had a capital value 26 times the original investment, returning a yield of more than 122 per cent.